 Cats become diabetic when they experience sustained high blood sugar levels for too long.
 Genetics and diet aside, any cat can be made into a diabetic cat by subjecting the cat to repeated intravenous glucose infusions for a long enough time.
-Too much glucose in the bloodstream over time depletes the pancreas of insulin and eventually creates an insulin deficiency (which is basically what diabetes mellitus is).
+Too much glucose in the bloodstream over time depletes the pancreas of insulin as the pancreas struggles to control all that sugar day after day.
+This eventually creates an insulin deficiency (which is basically what diabetes mellitus is).

 In a more natural setting where repeated intravenous glucose infusions do not occur, the problem is a high carbohydrate diet.
 When we eat carbohydrates and they enter our bodies, there is a rise in blood sugar level that persists for several hours.
 In the cat, it is more like 8-12 hours, even longer if the cat is obese.
 All this circulating blood sugar stimulates insulin secretion so that all that sugar can be stored in the body.
 If the cat is snacking on dry food throughout the day, he or she may be secreting insulin throughout the day as well.
 This makes for a fat cat and a depleted pancreas.

 We have mentioned that a diabetic cat can become normal if blood sugar levels are returned to normal and kept normal for a long enough time.
 This cannot usually be done without insulin injections but diet is important as well.